Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Approach and Implementation

 \section{Approach and Implementation}

 In this section, we present \methodname, a novel framework designed to identify factual errors in LLMs.
-Figure~\ref{fig:architecture} depicts the framework of \methodname, which consists of three stages: \begin{enumerate}[leftmargin=*] \item \textit{Knowledge Graph Construction}: Constructing a factual KG with a set of fact triplets extracted from an external database. \item \textit{Question Generation}: Generating various one-hop and multi-hop questions from the constructed KG, which are then undergone a post-editing module to enhance their fluency and grammatical correctness. \item \textit{Answer Assessment}: Querying the LLMs under test and detecting the suspicious factual errors according to matching algorithms. \end{enumerate}
+The architecture comprises four stages: \begin{enumerate}[leftmargin=*] \item \textit{Knowledge Graph Construction}: Building a structured knowledge graph (KG) from fact triplets sourced from an external database. \item \textit{Random Question Generation}: Producing diverse one-hop and multi-hop questions by randomly selecting triplets from the KG. \item \textit{Answer Assessment}: Querying target LLMs and identifying potential factual errors through matching algorithms. \item \textit{Iterative and Adaptive Question Generation}: Employing an iterative and adaptive algorithm that dynamically updates the question generation strategy based on evaluation results from prior rounds, effectively selecting triplets to target LLM vulnerabilities and enhance the efficiency of exposing factual inaccuracies in subsequent iterations. \end{enumerate}